DmitryGubanov/portfolio-backtester/README.md

 # 2. Sample usage

 This will act as an example of how this program can be used to tweak a common portfolio strategy for more desirable performance.
-I provided some sample strategies.
+I provided some sample strategy files in the repo which we'll use.

 ### 2.0: Downloading the data